 Also, you need to remember that when you use a HELOC to pay your mortgage you will probably be paying considerably more in interest than with a regular mortgage.

-Is a HELOC or a mortgage better?
 One advantage of using a HELOC to pay off a mortgage is that your monthly payments can be as low as just the interest.
 Regular mortgages require principal payments as well, so can be considerably higher.
 Using a HELOC to pay a mortgage provides a far more flexible loan, but it can take longer to pay off the whole amount.

 Also, using a HELOC to pay a mortgage will mean that your payments will increase if the prime rate increases.
 With a regular, fixed rate mortgage, your payments remain the same, no matter what happens to the prime rate.

-- Access cash at a low price: Interest rates on HELOC mortgages in Canada can be lower than for other types of loans.
+- Access cash at a low price: Interest rates on HELOC mortgages in Canada can be lower than for some other types of loans.

 - Flexible access to cash: With a mortgage, everything is fixed, but with a HELOC, once you’ve negotiated the line of credit amount, you can go up to that limit whenever you want.